I need human help to enter verification code (office hours only)

 Parashat Vayechi / פָּרָשַׁת וַיְחִי

 Vayechi (“He Lived”) is the twelfth and final Torah portion in the Book of Genesis.
 To Jacob, Joseph makes the promise that he will bury him in Canaan in the Cave of Machpelah.
-Jacob blesses Joseph’s two sons, Ephraim and Menashe, and then each of...Read more...
+Jacob blesses Joseph’s two sons, Ephraim and Menashe, and then each of his own twelve sons.
+Jacob dies and is...Read more...

 Parashat Chayei Sara / פָּרָשַׁת חַיֵּי שָֹרָה